Moffein/MithrixWank/README.md

 *After the fall of The Bulwark, the followers of the King of Nothing have grown bolder and more numerous.*

-- Guaranteed spawn on Stage 5, lets you tade Lunar items/equipments in exchange for items.
+- Guaranteed spawn on Stage 5, lets you trade Lunar items/equipments in exchange for items.
 	- Costs 20 director credits.

 [<img src="https://i.imgur.com/NQ9ahz7.jpeg">](https://i.imgur.com/NQ9ahz7.jpeg)